MegaJoctan/MALE5/Linear Models/README.md

-## CPolynomialRegression Class: Polynomial Regression for MQL5
+## CPolynomialRegression Class: Polynomial Regression

 The `CPolynomialRegression` class provides functionalities for implementing polynomial regression in MQL5.
 This technique extends linear regression by fitting a higher-degree polynomial function to the data, allowing for more complex relationships between the independent and dependent variables.